 • Consider broadening the language in the "Specifics" column to include a wider range of urban forestry programs.
-Added "nonprofits" to list of "Lead Implementers".
+Update the "Lead Implementers" correspondingly.

 Action Lead Specifics Retain/Revise/

 Implementers Delete

-Use green Counties, Create incentives and remove barriers in Revise

-infrastructure municipalities code/ordinance language to ensure that

-practices to help stormwater management using green

-manage infrastructure is integrated in the planning

-stormwater in new and design phase of development projects.

-development and Use infill or redevelopment as opportunities

-redevelopment to promote retrofits with green infrastructure

-during (re)development.
-Require maintenance

-plans in the stormwater management

-permitting process that specify maintenance

-activities and indicate responsible parties.

-These plans should be transferrable with

-property deeds.
-Take advantage of the IEPA-

-administered Clean Water State Revolving

-Fund (CWSRF) Green Project Reserve to

-finance the implementation of green

-infrastructure.
+Use green infrastructure practices to manage stormwater in new development and redevelopment Counties, municipalities Ensure that stormwater management using green infrastructure is integrated in the planning and design phase of development projects.
+Use infill or redevelopment as opportunities to promote retrofits with green infrastructure in developed areas.
+Require maintenance plans in the stormwater management permitting process that specify maintenance activities and indicate responsible parties.
+These plans should be transferrable with property deeds.
+Revise